joedursun/EventedConnection/README.md

 and any subsequent calls will be ignored, so calling `Close()` in any number of goroutines will not cause a panic.

-### Lifecycle hooks
+### Event hooks

-EventedConnection provides the lifecycle hooks whose signatures can be found in `connection/config.go`:
+EventedConnection provides the Event hooks whose signatures can be found in `connection/config.go`:
 - `AfterReadHook`: called after reading data from the connection.
 Can be used to modify or filter received data or to throw an error if receiving something unexpected.

 ### Basic usage